 The Puja Vidhi as in practice is as follows:

 Dhyana means contemplation and meditation.
 Dhyana in Puja is meditating on the almighty that is being invoked.
-To remember and meditate the chosen god or goddess is the very first step of ‘Puja’.
+Remembering and meditating on the chosen god or goddess is the first step of ‘Puja’.
 The Bhagavad Gita also quotes that dhyana brings a devotee closer to the supreme soul than other paths.

 Aavaahana is the invitation made to the chosen God for their presence in the place of worship.
 In Puja, you invite the god to your home rather than worshipping them in heaven.